vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

 ### Create an SSH Key Pair

 An SSH key pair is required for Tanzu CLI to connect to vSphere from the bootstrap machine.
-The public key part of the generated key will be passed during the deployment of the Tanzu Kubernetes Grid management cluster.
+The public key part of the generated key is passed during the deployment of the Tanzu Kubernetes Grid management cluster.

-1. To generate a new SSH key pair, execute the ssh-keygen command as shown below:
+1. To generate a new SSH key pair, execute the `ssh-keygen` command as shown below:

     ```
     [root@tkg-bootstrapper ~]# ssh-keygen -t rsa -b 4096 -C "email@example.com"
     ```

-2. You will be prompted to enter the file in which to save the key.
+2. You are prompted to enter the file in which to save the key.
 Press **Enter** to accept the default.

 3. Enter and repeat a password for the key pair.